 - The B.A allows students to graduate earlier

-- The B.A is is easier to complete when opting to double major
+- The B.A is easier to complete when opting to double major

 ***Please note that the difference between the Minor in Statistics requirements and the B.A. requirements is small, and is essentially three Upper Division courses.
 Many students begin the Statistics minor but complete the full B.A. requirements and graduate with a double major.

-High School students are recommended the following in preperation for the major:
+High School students are recommended the following in preparation for the major: